|Success is when you complete the objective|

 - and Life Without Bread

+During this time period, the average diet included about 200 grams of carbs per day, which is why low-carb enthusiasts and advocates like to blame the obesity crisis on carbohydrates.
 Today, the average American eats well over 300 grams of carbs per day, and many eat closer to 500, going well over their maintenance level for daily calories.

 Dr. Atkins discovered that for those with a strong metabolic resistance to weight loss, blood glucose issues, and cholesterol irregularities, lowering your carbohydrate intake to 60 grams a day wasn't restrictive enough to eliminate hunger and cause acetoacetate ketones to spill over into the urine.

 Dietary ketosis was a new area that had never been researched prior to this time, so methods of measuring that metabolic state were complex.
-Urinary ketone spillage was the most practical way to determine that metabolic state in study participants, so Dr. Atkins simply adopted the established method at the time.
+Urinary ketone spillage was the most practical way to determine the state in study participants, so Dr. Atkins simply adopted the established method at the time.

 This doesn't mean that you can't be in ketosis at 60 grams of carbohydrates per day, or even more.
 William Banting, often referred to as the Father of Low-Carb Diets, lost weight eating that way.